Nimo

 Important points to keep in mind

-Reaction rate affects throughput and reactor sizing.
+Reaction rate impacts throughput and reactor size.

 Built with v0